Introduction: Building Better Medicines

 Other Pipeline Programs

 - AVP-786, a combination of a deuterium-substituted dextromethorphan analog and an ultra-low dose of quinidine.
 We have granted Avanir an exclusive license to develop and commercialize deuterated dextromethorphan analogs, including the analog in AVP-786.
 Avanir is developing AVP-786 for the treatment of neurologic and psychiatric disorders.
 In February 2013, Avanir reported positive results from a Phase 1 clinical trial of AVP-786.
-In October 2013, Avanir reported plans to advance AVP-786 into a Phase 2 clinical trial in the second half of 2014 for treatment-resistant major depressive disorder in patients with insufficient response to conventional anti-depressants.
+In July 2014, Avanir reported plans to advance AVP-786 into a Phase 2 clinical trial in the third quarter of 2014

 - A collaboration with Jazz Pharmaceuticals to research, develop and commercialize JZP-386, a product candidate containing a deuterated analog of sodium oxybate for potential use in patients with narcolepsy.
 Sodium oxybate is the active ingredient in the marketed drug Xyrem.
-In December 2013, an Investigational Medicinal Product Dossier, or IMPD, the basis for initiating clinical trials in the European Union, was filed for JZP-386.
-Jazz Pharmaceuticals has reported that it expects a Phase 1 clinical trial of JZP-386 to be conducted in 2014.
+In July 2014, Concert and Jazz Pharmaceuticals announced the initiation of the Phase 1 clinical trial of JZP-386.

 - A collaboration with Celgene to research, develop and commercialize certain deuterated compounds for the treatment of cancer or inflammation, with an initial focus on a single program.
 In the initial program, we have selected CTP-730, a product candidate for the treatment of inflammatory diseases, and expect to begin clinical trials in 2014.